Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

-1. Remove the identities public key from the share info of the folder in the index metadata file, set the device id and increment the version
+1. Remove the identities public key from the share info of the folder in the index DM, set the device id and increment the version
 1. Download recursively all DM
 1. Upload an archive of all those DM, encrypted with **dk0**, the root directory key, as a new file to the VOLUME
 1. Insert this file with the share ref+"_backup" as name into the root directory